-The aim of the anti-bullying policy is to ensure that students learn in a supportive, caring and safe environment without fear of being bullied.
-Bullying is anti-social behaviour and affects everyone; it is unacceptable and will not be tolerated.
-Only when all issues of bullying are addressed will students be able to fully benefit from the opportunities available at the school.
+The aim of the anti-bullying policy is to ensure that students learn in a supportive, caring, and safe environment without fear of being bullied.
+Bullying is anti-social behavior and affects everyone; it is unacceptable and will not be tolerated.
+Only when all issues of bullying are addressed will students be able to fully benefit from the opportunities available at the School.
 Bullying is defined as deliberately hurtful behaviour, repeated over a period of time, where it is difficult for those being bullied to defend themselves.
-Bullying includes: (mainly repetitive) name-calling; taunting; mocking; making offensive comments; kicking; hitting; pushing; taking belongings; inappropriate text messaging and emailing; sending offensive or degrading images by phone or via the internet; producing offensive graffiti; gossiping; excluding people from groups; and spreading hurtful and untruthful rumours.
+Bullying includes: (mainly repetitive) name-calling; taunting; mocking; making offensive comments; kicking; hitting; pushing; taking belongings; inappropriate text messaging and emailing; sending offensive or degrading images by phone or via the internet; producing offensive graffiti; gossiping; excluding people from groups; and spreading hurtful and untruthful rumors.

 Raising standards in education and ensuring all pupils can fulfil their potential is an assumption widely understood but is often insufficiently stated – students are required to attend school regularly to benefit from their education.
 Missing out on lessons leaves children vulnerable to falling behind.
 Children with poor attendance tend to achieve less in both primary and secondary school.